 #1 The survey results indicate substantial variability in public servants' attitudes and HR management practices across institutions.
 The Civil Service Agency should develop an action plan to follow up on the results of the staff satisfaction survey for the benefit of institutions.
-Actions should include communicating the survey results to institutions by sharing the main report for Bosnia and Herzegovina Institutions and separate institutional reports, presenting findings to help institutions develop action plans, and supporting institutions in implementing improvements.
+Actions should include communicating the survey results to institutions by sharing the main report for the level of Republika Srpska and separate institutional reports, presenting findings to help institutions develop action plans, and supporting institutions in implementing improvements.